Helios: Heterogeneity-Aware Federated Learning with Dynamically Balanced Collaboration: Experiment

 \section{Experiment}

-\subsection{Experiment Setup}
+\subsection{\textbf{Experiment Setup}}

-\textbf{\textit{Testing Platform Setting:}} \-\ In our experiment, we build our own edge federated learning testbed with multiple Nvidia Jetson Nano development boards.
-By adjusting the configuration of CPU bandwidth and memory availability, we simulate the computation-capable devices as well straggled devices with different resource constraints.
-The details of these straggler settings are shown in Table.~\ref{tab:exp}.
+\textbf{\textit{Testing Platform Setting:}} In our experiment, we leverage resource-based profiling to identify the stragglers.
+We first profile the several edge devices' resource configurations.
+Then, by adjusting the configuration of CPU/GPU bandwidth and memory availability, we can simulate these edge devices' training performance on multiple Nvidia Jetson Nano development boards and let them as stragglers with different resource capabilities.
+The details of these straggler settings when running \textit{AlexNet} on \textit{CIFAR-10} are shown in Table.~\ref{tab:exp}.